Society Islands: Religion

 Queen Pōmare IV expelled French Catholic missionaries from her kingdom in 1836 and provoked the annoyance of France.
 Between 1838 and 1842, French naval commander Abel Aubert du Petit-Thouars responded to French complaints and forced the queen and Tahitian chiefs to cede Tahiti as a French protectorate.
 In the 1880s France formally annexed the islands.

-Today [when?], the Catholic Church owns at least 45 religious buildings in the area, all under the ecclesiastical responsibility of the Metropolitan Archdiocese of Papeete (Archidiocese of Papeete or Archidioecesis Papeetensis) with headquarters on the island of Tahiti.
+The Catholic Church runs at least 45 religious buildings in the area, which are part of the Archdiocese of Papeete with headquarters on the island of Tahiti.
 The Cathedral of Our Lady of the Immaculate Conception (Cathédrale Notre-Dame de l'Immaculée Conception) stands out on the island.

 On each island, the religious situation is different.
 On Bora Bora, for example, there are more Protestant Christians than Catholic Christians, as a result of the fact that the English arrived there before the French, however, both groups now regularly perform ecumenical Christian acts and live together.